20 soccer drills for coaches and players 2026

 ➔ Fun rating: 4/5

-➔ Number of players needed: At least 2
+➔ Number of players required: 2, minimum

-Defensive clearance with head
+Defensive clearance with the head

-The game is a sort of volleyball where, instead of a net, there are two players trying to intercept the ball.
+The game is a kind of volleyball where, instead of a net, there are two players trying to intercept the ball.
 The player who misses and sees his clearance intercepted will play the role of the net.

 ➔ Fun rating: 5/5

-➔ Number of players needed: Minimum of three, but ideally six.
+➔ Number of players needed: Minimum of three, but ideally six

 ➔ Equipment needed: Ball